MBA+MA in Economics Dual Degree Program

 Training in the related fields of management and economics is professionally desirable in an increasing number of areas.
 Boston University meets this need by providing a coordinated program leading to both MA in Economics and MBA degrees.
-Obtaining the two degrees separately would normally require six semesters in residence, but through careful course selection and by eliminating overlapping courses, the dual degree may be obtained in five semesters (80 credits).
-The entire program may thus be completed in two calendar years (two academic years and two summers; two academic years and one summer for well-prepared students).
+Obtaining the two degrees separately would normally require six semesters in residence, but through careful course selection and by eliminating overlapping courses, the dual degree may be obtained in five semesters full time (80 credits).
+In this way, the entire program may thus be completed in two calendar years (two academic years and two summers; two academic years and one summer for well-prepared students).
 The degree may also be obtained on a part-time basis through enrollment in the Professional Evening MBA program.
 In this format, the dual degree requires 71 credits.
 The MA in Economics is a STEM-designated degree program.